ionyshch/cmake-qt5widgets-macos/README.md

 # cmake-qt5widgets-macos
-Template for CMake-based Qt5 Widgets app targeting MacOS.
-Libraries are included into app bundle.
+QtCreator doesn't provide cmake as a build system option in its Qt Widgets Application wizard.
+This project is to provide such template plus make app package all Qt libraries into app bundle.

+Next steps will be adding more third-party libraries such as ffmpeg and OpenCV and packing them into app bundle.